Innoble/playground-aez0swj4/statement.md

 The first few search iterations every pod will select nodes randomly, or just very badly.
 That means all evaluations are bad and untrustworthy.
 At some point, pods will start "discovering" better moves.
 This will lead to several things happening.

-+ Your better moves will be evaluated as better moves, meaning they are more likely to be picked next time (by UCB formula)
++ Your better moves will be evaluated as better moves, meaning they are more likely to be picked next time (by UCB formula).
++ The opponents pods will also be more likely to pick good moves during the search.
-+ The parts of the evaluation that contain opponent-state information (travelled distance and such) will be scored more accurately
++ The parts of the evaluation that contain opponent-state information (travelled distance and such) will be scored more accurately.
-+ Because of better opponent prediction, your own moves are scored more accurately.
++ Because of better opponent prediction, your own pods moves are scored more accurately.

 This has great potential for convergence to an optimal series of moves for all pods.
 If player 1's runner pod has found a good path, player
 2's blocker pod will converge to moves that best counter this path, which will lead to player 1's runner adjusting its path, which means